 - The JEE Main Paper 2 cutoff varies by category, institute, and the number of candidates appearing.

-- Candidates scoring equal to or above the cutoff will be eligible for counseling and subsequent admission.
+- Candidates scoring equal to or above the cutoff will be eligible for counselling and subsequent admission.

 - Category-wise cutoffs depend on exam difficulty, seat availability, and reservation policies.